rabienrose/crowdsourcing_visual_positioning_system/README.md

   - Align layout with localization map.
   - Localization with only global match.
   - Average GPS to get more accurate global position.
+  - Copy out the recorded bag with itune.
   - There is memory leak problem, some memory could not be released.
 ## Backlog
 | Sprint | Target |